-The Boynton/Delray Beach ocean outfall is currently only used to handle peak flows during significant wet weather events, during mechanical integrity testing of its deep wells, to exercise ocean outfall pump stations, or as an emergency disposal method.
+The Boynton/Delray Beach ocean outfall is currently only used to handle peak flows during the wet weather, during mechanical integrity testing of its deep wells, to exercise ocean outfall pump stations, or as an emergency disposal method.
 Florida DEP, Division of Water Resource Management, Implementation of Chapter 2008-232, Laws of Florida Domestic Wastewater Ocean Outfalls, 2015.